MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 To install the extension from within Visual Studio Code, navigate to [The Microsoft Edge DevTools extension for Visual Studio Code](index.md#the-microsoft-edge-devtools-extension-for-visual-studio-code). <!-- in the article _Visual Studio Code overview_. -->

-Or, you can [download the Microsoft Edge DevTools extension][VisualstudioMarketplaceElementsMicrosoftEdgeChromium] from Visual Studio Marketplace, or view the [source code][checkSourceCode] at GitHub.
+Or, you can [download the Microsoft Edge DevTools extension][VisualstudioMarketplaceElementsMicrosoftEdgeChromium] from Visual Studio Marketplace.
+You can view the [source code][checkSourceCode] at GitHub.

+### Updating the extension

+Microsoft Visual Studio Code updates extensions automatically.
+To update the extension manually, navigate to [Update an extension manually][VisualstudioCodeDocsEditorExtensionGalleryUpdateExtensionManually].

 <!-- ====================================================================== -->